amy-tabb/RWHEC-Tabb-AhmadYousef2017/README.md

 June 1, 2018: This code is now deprecated in favor of a new, modern version at https://github.com/amy-tabb/RWHEC-Tabb-AhmadYousef.
 However, we keep this version available in case those with older versions of OpenCV prefer it.

 A bug with regards to the computation of the translation error has been corrected.
-In addition, many other efforts have been made to clean up the code.

 ---------------------------------------------------------------------
 BUILDING AND RUNNING